TotallyGuy/Mannerism/mannerism-srd.md

 It reinforces a theme of personal barriers and secrecy.
 Do you keep yourself a secret and never let in love and friendship or do you let yourself be open to these things but make  yourself vulnerable to exploitation and a tragic destiny.

 The full game comes with a setting a situation.
 You are miner/librarians with the potential to learn magic in a world of fearful sorcerers.
-This SRD is just the game system rules in a most practical basic form.
+This SRD is just the game system rules in a most practical, basic form.